pullashradha/EpicodusProgress-Notes/CSharp.md

   * Typed a lot, typed almost everything I had to do
   * Very rarely referenced my old notes when typing new code
   * Stayed after class 2 days this week to improve projects
-  * Watched C# lectures from https://www.pluralsight.com/ & https://www.toptal.com/ during the weekend, and practiced by completing an exercise from the class work
+  * Watched C# lectures from https://www.pluralsight.com/ during the weekend, and practiced basics of Visual Studio

 ## Next Steps/Things I Would Like to Pursue/Things to Improve On
 * Try LINQPad.Net to bypass compiling the file every time code is changed in an Objects file
 * Go to a .Net dev or CSharp dev meeting/meetup/company event
-* Learn how to write proper specs, especially for tests
+* Learn how to write proper specs, especially for tests (Edit: getting better at this!)
-* Study theory behind databases & CRUD code
+* Study theory behind databases/local servers & how they connect to the internet